trilogy-group/cloudfixLinter-demo/README.md

 to create the resources

+3. Since CloudFix waits 14 days before it makes recommendations for resources, there will be no reccomendations for the resources just created.
+You can either mock the recommendations, or use vloudfix.
+#### To use mock recommendations.
-3. Since we cannot use actual reccomendations for cloudfix for the resources that we have just created, we will be reading mock reccomendations from a file to mimic the behavior.
-In order to tell the linter that it needs to read reccomendations from a file rather than from cloudfix itself, on the terminal run
+In order to generate mock recommnedations and tell the linter that it needs to read reccomendations from a file rather than from CloudFix itself, on the terminal run

 ```
 export CLOUDFIX_FILE=true